 - New juice and milk jugs

-Bottle caps that go on your water or pop bottle can also be recycled into many useful products such as:
+Bottle caps that go on your water or pop bottle can also be recycled into many valuable products such as:

 - Car batteries